 Mr. Kaminski.
 If Mr. Kaminski is terminated without cause, he will be paid his monthly base salary for a period of 24 months, provided that, if he is reemployed by the Company or obtains comparable employment during such 24 month period, his salary continuation payments will be offset by the amount of salary from the Company or a new employer.
-In addition, the number of his stock options, stock appreciation rights or other equity awards subject to vesting over the 12 month period following any such termination will automatically vest as of the termination date and will be exercisable for a period of one year thereafter.
+In addition, the number of his stock options, stock appreciation rights or other equity awards subject to vesting over the 12 month period following any such termination will automatically vest as of the termination date and will be exercisable for a period of one year thereafter or the remaining term of the award, whichever is earlier.
 In the event of a change of control of the Company, if Mr. Kaminski is not offered a comparable position and salary in the surviving entity after the change of control, he will be paid his monthly base salary for a period of 24 months after the termination of his employment.
-Additionally, 100% of his unvested options, stock appreciation rights and restricted shares will vest under the terms of the 2002 Stock Incentive Plan.
-Until April 1, 2013, the monthly base salary for such purpose will be the monthly base salary in effect prior to the October 2011 reduction in base pay.
+Additionally, 100% of his unvested options, stock appreciation rights and restricted shares will vest under the terms of the 2002 Stock Incentive Plan and 2012 Stock Incentive Plan.
 If Mr. Kaminski is terminated without cause or as a result of a change of control during a year in which he has served at least six months as president and chief executive officer, he is entitled to receive a bonus from any bonus plan in which he is a participant at the same level as the other management employees on a prorated basis based on the number of days worked.
 In the event of either a termination without cause or as a result of change of control, Mr. Kaminski will be entitled to his medical and dental benefits for a period of 24 months (subject to any requirements for employee contributions), except that such benefits will end if he obtains full time employment with another employer.
+Mr. Kaminski resigned from the Company effective April 12, 2013.

 Other Named Executive Officers.
-If a Named Executive Officer, other than Mr. Kaminski, is terminated by the Company without cause or within 12 months after a change of control of the Company, the Named Executive Officer will receive his or her monthly base salary as of the date of termination for 12 months following the date of termination.
-Until April 1, 2013, the monthly base salary for such purpose will be the monthly base salary in effect prior to the October 2011 reduction in base pay (except in the case of Mr. Duggan who joined the Company on October 1, 2011, and was not subject to a salary reduction).
-The officer also will receive continuation of medical and dental benefits (subject to any requirement for employee premium contributions) for 12 months, except that such benefits will terminate upon receipt of comparable benefits from another employer.
-Unvested stock options and other equity awards will vest in accordance with the terms of the 2002 Stock Incentive Plan.
+If a Named Executive Officer, other than Mr. Kaminski, is terminated by the Company without cause, the Named Executive Officer will receive his or her monthly base salary as of the date of termination for 12 months following the date of termination.
+The officer also will receive continuation of medical and dental benefits and life and disability insurance benefits (subject to any requirement for employee premium contributions) for 12 months, except that such benefits will terminate upon receipt of comparable benefits from another employer.
 In the event of termination by the Company without cause, the salary continuation payments will be offset by the amount of any compensation the officer receives during the severance period from the Company, any other employer or as an independent contractor.
+In addition, the RSUs granted in October 2011 in connection with the officers' salary reductions (other than Mr. Duggan) will vest pro rata based on the number of days from the date of grant to the date of termination.